Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Abstract

 \section{Abstract}

-This paper's objective is pedagogical and interpretive.
-Namely, it gives a simple geometric analysis of classical (by which I mean population-share-weighted or income-share-weighted) inequality decomposability in the simplest nontrivial setting of three individuals.
-Income distributions in this case can be represented as points on the two-dimensional income-share simplex.
-In this representation, classical decomposability translates into concrete geometric restrictions of within- and between-group components.
-The geometric framework makes it possible to localize and compare violations of decomposability across inequality measures.
-The analysis is applied to the Mean Log Deviation, the Gini coefficient, the coefficient of variation, and the Theil index. \begin{description} \item[Keywords:] Inequality indices, decomposability, simplex geometry
+This paper develops a geometric diagnostic framework for classical inequality decomposability.
+Representing the simplest nontrivial setting of three-person income distributions as points on the two-dimensional income-share simplex, we translate population-share-weighted and income-share-weighted decomposability into concrete geometric restrictions on within- and between-group residuals, making it possible to localise and characterise violations across measures.
+Applied to the Mean Log Deviation, the Gini coefficient, the coefficient of variation, and the Theil index, the analysis shows that decomposability is not a binary property as measures fail in qualitatively distinct ways, and the between-group residual is consistently the primary locus of failure.
+Negative between-group residuals render the decomposition uninterpretable and arise for the coefficient of variation and the Theil index under population-share weighting, and for the Mean Log Deviation under income-share weighting.
+Stylised numerical examples quantify the resulting misinterpretation scenarios for applied researchers. \begin{description} \item[Keywords:] Inequality indices, decomposability, simplex geometry

 \end{description}